ubirch/example-esp32/README.md

 Wifi SSID : YOUR-WIFI-SSID
 Current time: 10.12.2018 14:29:49
 ```
-Copy the UUID and register the device.
+Copy the UUID and register the device in the [Ubirch Console Web Interface](https://console.prod.ubirch.com/).

+> After the registration, copy the `password` from the `apiConfig` and
+ now go back to the [Configuration](#configuration) and enter your password string into `ubirch authentication string`.

+**Then recompile and run the code.**

 ## Basic functionality of the example